wout/dat-metadata-standard/README.md

 cases.
 The main goal is to solve the three problems described below.

 ### **Problem 1**: Storage limit

 Cardano is very well suited for on-chain NFTs.
 Compared to other blockchains, Cardano has the lowest L1 storage cost per kB, but the maximum transaction size of 16 kB is more limited in comparison to other chains.

 ### **Problem 2**: Inefficient use of storage

 Some existing on-chain projects on Cardano make inefficient use of block space by repeatedly storing the same monolithic blob accompanied by a few unique parameters.
 This results in thousands of copies of the same code, often close to or at the full capacity of the 16 kB limit.

 ### **Problem 3**: External dependencies

 Sometimes it may not be feasible, or even impossible, to store all dependencies on the blockchain.
 Examples are p5.js, three.js, python or Blender to name a few.
 There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced by third parties.

 ## Metadata

 The Venster Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate entities.

 ### **1**.
 Scene

-This is the part the end user will receive in their wallet.
+The *scene* token is the part the end user will receive in their wallet.
 It contains all the information to render the NFT.

 ```
 {